Alan P. Koretsky, Ph.D.

 Research Topics

-The Functional and Molecular Imaging Section has two major research interests.
+The Section of Plasticity and Imaging of the Nervous System has two major research interests.
 One is to develop novel functional and molecular imaging techniques to study brain structure and function.
 Emphasis is on MRI but some optical imaging is performed as well.
 Current areas of interest are to extend spatial resolution and understand the relation of functional MRI to neuronal architecture.
 New imaging tools are being developed to image calcium influx and gene expression non-invasively in the mouse brain.

 The second major research area is cellular energetics.
 In particular, we are interested in the role of the enzyme creatine kinase and regulation of mitochondrial metabolism.
 This work relies on combining non-invasive imaging tools and molecular genetics in the mouse to study mitochondrial function in vivo.
 Current areas of interest are to determine the role of creatine kinase in cell growth and death.
 We are also interested in characterizing changes in the mitochondrial proteome during changes in mitochondrial metabolism using novel two-dimensional gel electrophoresis techniques.